 - Sensory inputs are felt by the thalamus and cortex

 - As sleep deepens, there is a decrease in motor activity

-- An electroencephalogram/EEG records physiological and psychological organization of the mind.
+- An electroencephalogram/EEG records the physiological and psychological organization of the mind.

 - The electrooculogram/EOG records movements of eyes

 - The electromyogram/EMG records muscle tone